gardatech/bugbane/README.md

 <summary><b>Support for the built-in Go fuzzer (go test) is limited</b></summary>

 Sample exporting works fine, but importing requires using of one of the following options:
-- use `bb-corpus manual` and specify the folder of a specific fuzzing test (e.g., out/FuzzXxx) as the output directory
+- use `bb-corpus manual` and specify the folder of a specific fuzzing test (for example, out/FuzzXxx) as the output directory
-- use `bb corpus suite`, but pre-define the variable `fuzz_in_dir` in the config file (similarly: out/FuzzXxx)
+- use `bb-corpus suite`, but pre-define the variable `fuzz_in_dir` in the config file (similarly: out/FuzzXxx)
 - copy the samples by other means (rsync, cp)

 </details>